Skip to main content

 Minor Flag 13: Evasive or Scripted Support Responses

-The operational culture is given by the support quality.
+The support quality gives the operational culture.
 If a casino is based on a player-hostile operation, you will encounter evasive answers; they will refuse to clarify terms, or they’ll give you scripted responses.

 Test Questions: